Quick and Easy Cold Connections: Make Riveted Flower Dangle Earrings

 |11.
 Bend another right angle in the wire to create another loop shape.
 Remember to load the dangle onto the riveted earring before you wrap the loop.|

-Make another earring just like that one to complete the pair, and use Karen’s instructions for making unique ear wires to finish the earrings.
+Make another earring just like that one to complete the pair.
+Then use Karen’s instructions for making unique ear wires to finish the earrings.

-For twenty more cold-connection metal jewelry-making projects, get your copy of Karen’s book Metal Style: 20 Jewelry Designs with Cold Join Techniques.
+For 20 more cold-connected metal jewelry projects, get Karen’s book Metal Style: 20 Jewelry Designs with Cold Join Techniques.